DanWahlin/CopilotAdventures/Adventures/StartHere.md

     <img src="../Images/echo-castle-treasure.jpg" style="width: 830px" />
 </picture>

-You've completed your first GitHub Copilot "warmup" challenge!
-Check out the other challenges located in the [Challenges](../Challenges) folder to see other ways GitHub Copilot can be used.
+You've completed your first GitHub Copilot "warmup" adventure!
+Check out the other adventures located in the [Adventures](../Adventures) folder to see other ways GitHub Copilot can be used.